-For a multi-camera installation, always introduce the cameras one at a time and then readdress them to a non-conflicting static IP address.
+For a multi-camera installation, it is possible to either introduce the cameras one at a time and then re-address them to a non-conflicting static IP address or configuring the IP addresses in bulk.
 Use the Network Settings page in the Camera Web Interface or the IP Configuration Tool.